moebiussurfing/ofxBeatClock/README.md

 ofxMidi
 ofxDawMetro

-data/ofxBeatClock : xml settings, gui font file, and json theme. (crashes if not present)
+data/ofxBeatClock: xml settings, gui font file, and json theme. (crashes if not present)

 ## TODO:

+- improve example to get beat ticks to our ofApp.
-- add different timer approach using the audio buffer to avoid out-of--sync problems of normal and threaded timers.
+- add different timer approach using the audio buffer to avoid out-of-sync problems of current normal and threaded timers.
 - on-the-fly re-sync to bar beat start